 Many years after the opening of Kri Kri Studio, Kristin shows passion for her artwork, and is inspired by the notion that people use her dishes to share food with family and friends.
 In complex artistic expression, Kristin’s designs reflect her appreciation of the outdoors and love of movement.

 Between rounds of firing up her kilns, she joins her husband, Nigel Foster, teaching kayaking around the globe.
 Read about their 675 mile journey in Labrador where Kristin and Nigel encountered Polar bears and camped on Inuit grave sites in Nigel's book, "Stepping Stones of Ungava and Labrador".
 Fascinated by other cultures and languages, Kristin enjoys dabbling in the languages of the countries she travels to, learning at least enough to assist in kayak instruction.
 She speaks creative French and is fluent in Swedish.
 Always looking for new ideas to bring to the table, she savors these opportunities abroad and enjoying the challenge of keeping her work fresh!

 As you browse the products you'll find hints of her inspiration in images from places she has traveled.
-You will also find more on her colorful blog.
-Please enjoy!
+You will also find more on her Blogspot and Wordpress Please enjoy!